Women's cinema: India

 Majority of female filmmakers in India try to change the film industry by bringing in real social issues, instead of the mainstream masala movies that India has been known for.
 Daman (2001) is directed by Lajma who decided to take on a unique yet distinct theme by raising awareness about marital rape.
 The leading actress won an award for her outstanding raw performance that revived Indian films that try to raise awareness regarding a serious social issue.

 Lebanon

 Journalist and director Jocelyne Saab is considered to be a pioneer of Lebanese cinema.
 She began her career in the 1970s.
 She directed both documentary and fiction films.

 Heiny Srour was the first Arab woman filmmaker to have her film, The Hour of Liberation Has Arrived, screened at the Cannes Film Festival in 1974.

 Danielle Arbid is a Lebanese-French filmmaker whose work has been screened at the Cannes Film Festival.
 Her feature film debut was In the Battlefields (2004).

 Nadine Labaki is a notable Lebanese film director.
 Her debut feature film Caramel premiered at the 2007 Cannes Film Festival.

+Noura Kevorkian is an Armenian-Lebanese-Syrian writer-director-producer.
+She was born in Aleppo, Syria but grew up in Lebanon and is a Lebanese citizen.
+She studied Finance, Near and Middle Eastern Studies, and Cinema at the University of Toronto in Canada.
+Kevorkian is a filmmaker specializing in documentary and narrative genres for film and television.
+Her recent film BATATA won a Peabody Award, won the Best Feature Documentary (an Oscar-qualifying Tanit d'Or) at the Carthage Film Festival, the Human Rights Award at the Carthage Film Festival, the Amnesty Award at the Durban International Film Festival, the Audience Award TOP 10 Favourite Films at Hot Docs, and garnered three nominations in the 2023 Canadian Screen Awards.